Botomy/Botomy/botomy-wiki/docs/troubleshooting/troubleshooting.md

 To open, right-click and press open from the menu.

+For newer MacOS versions, you must go to Privacy & Security settings to allow the app to open (after you tried opening it)

 Yes - I'll get a developer license soon.

 ## Script errors